A bit of chili history

 - 1 cup onion ~ Minced, one large onion

 - 1 tbsp garlic ~ Minced, 3 medium cloves

 - 1 to 3 small Indian green chilies ~ Minced, or serrano or jalapeño pepper, to taste

-- 1 tbsp ghee ~ Or oil; homemade ghee
+- 1 tbsp ghee ~ Divided in half.
+Homemade ghee or oil

 - 5 teaspoons Indian spice mix ~ Above, divided (4 and 1 tsps)

 - 15 ounces tomatoes ~ See Notes below